bosun-monitor/bosun/docs/expressions.md

 ## series(tagset string, epoch, value, ...) seriesSet

 Returns a seriesSet with one series.
 The series will have a group (a.k.a tagset).
+The tagset can be "" for the empty group, or in "key=value,key=value" format.
 You can then optionally pass epoch value pairs (if non are provided, the series will be empty).
 This is can be used for testing or drawing arbitary lines.
 For example:

 ```
 $now = epoch()